AnggaR96s/Reforestation/README.md

-## What do you call an alligator in a vest?
-An in-vest-igator!
+## Is there a hole in your shoe?
+No… Then how’d you get your foot in it?